 - The Finance Committee, responsible for establishing the annual budget and ensuring the financial strength and sustainability of the School.

-- The Enrollment Committee, responsible for setting the vision, strategy, and policies for long-term enrollment growth at the School.
+- The Enrollment Committee, responsible for setting the vision, strategy, and policies for enrollment management at the School.

 - The Advancement Committee, responsible for advancing the financial health of the School.

 - The Audit Committee, responsible for overseeing the annual audit of the School's financial statements.